 United Arab Emirates

-There is a growing trend of tax reforms in the Middle East region, and the United Arab Emirates (UAE) has implemented an excise tax, value-added tax (VAT), and economic substance regulations in October 2017, January 2018, and April 2019, respectively.
+There is a growing trend of tax reforms in the Middle East region, and the United Arab Emirates (UAE) has implemented excise tax, value-added tax (VAT), and economic substance regulations in October 2017, January 2018, and April 2019, respectively.
+Country-by-country (CbC) reporting was also implemented in April 2019.

 Economic substance regulations